-14.2.6.
-Changes in the Benefit-to-Risk Assessment during the Study

-If new safety information results in significant changes in the benefit-to-risk ratio, the patient information sheet and consent form will be reviewed and updated.
-Patients currently being treated will be informed of the new information, given a copy of the revised patient information and asked to renew their consent to continue the study.
+14.2.4.
+Changes in the Benefit-to-Risk Assessment during the Study representative will be reviewed and updated.
+The legal representative of patients currently being treated will be informed of the new information, given a copy of the revised patient information and asked to renew their consent for the child to participate in the study.